ClickCease

 If you currently have a mortgage, an active loan, or any other existing debt, you’ll need to provide proof of the total amount you owe to the respective creditors.
 That way, a secured loan lender can calculate your debt-to-income ratio to assess whether you can afford to take on additional debt.

 Before you submit your loan application, ask for a complete debt statement from each provider you owe money to.
 It should show your outstanding balance for the remainder of the repayment term.
-Once you have all of them, only then should you begin the application process.
+Only once you have all of them should you begin the application process.

 Get started online